ldsands/UsefulCodeSnippets/programming_languages/julia/julia_useful_commands.md

 ## Dataframe related code

-- similar to the isin function in pandas where you filter a dataframe based on what is in another array or list of items
+- Similar to the isin function in pandas where you filter a dataframe based on what is in another array or list of items

     ```Julia
     df[ [x in [3,4] for x in df[:A]] ,:]